AdamB06/NoteTaking/docs/meetings/week-06.md

 - Announcements by the TA (5 min)
 - Show that the additions to the app (1 min)
 - Talking Points :
-    - Discuss the formative feedback we received about cooperating ect (5 min)
+    - Discuss the formative feedback we received about cooperating (5 min)
     - Address the distribution and size of tasks (5 min)
     - Discuss the issues that were created in terms of completeness (is everything clear/can more be added?)
 (5 min)
     - Discuss the design of the app: How do we want the upcoming features to function?
 (5 min)